Nexmo/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 This installs required modules based on the `package.json` file.

-6. Copy `example.env` to `.env` in the project directory.
+**6.** Copy `example.env` to `.env` in the project directory.
+You will edit `.env` in a later step to specify your credentials and other configuration information.

-7. Create a Nexmo application [interactively](/application/nexmo-cli#interactive-mode).
+**7.** Create a Nexmo application [interactively](/application/nexmo-cli#interactive-mode).
 The following command enters interactive mode:

 ``` bash
 nexmo app:create
 ```

-You can give your app a name and also select RTC capabilities.
+Specify your application name and also select RTC capabilities.
 A private key will be written out to `private.key`.

-A file `.nexmo-app` is created in the project directory containing the Application ID and the private key.
-Make a note of the Application ID as you need this later.
+The file `.nexmo-app` is created in the project directory containing the Application ID and the private key.
+Make a note of the Application ID as you will need this later.

 ## Configuration